yasser-alhawary/AWS-Configurations/Readme.md

-this repo contains a cloudformations templates
+this repo contains a cloudformation templates